-Date: Regional Association: Name/Address of Contact Person Regional Actions: (votes for and against) Phone: Fax: email: Please Attach Additional Pages and Information as Needed Proposal: (Proposed solutions to problems stated in specific languages area of weights and measures activity, the recommendations for be provided.)
-Problem/Justification: (Include a concise statement of the issue or problem outlining the purpose and national need for its consideration.)
-Other Contacts: (Provide position statements, comments, etc. from trade associations included in developing the proposal.) names and addresses of individuals, firms, manufacturers, and/or Other Reasons For: (If none, please indicate none have emerged.)
-Other Reasons Against: Additional Considerations: (Provide cost estimates and state the ar affect other requirements, programs, etc.) nticipated benefits for all parties or indicate how the proposal may Attachments: (List the accompanying documents, data, studies etc.) Suggested Action: (Be specific on what action the committee should take on the issue.)
-Recommend NCWM Adoption Withdrawn Developing Issue Informational Issue Other (Please describe)
+Date: Regional Association: Name/Address of Contact Person Regional Actions: (votes for and against) Phone: Fax: Email: Please Attach Additional Pag es and Information as Needed Proposal: (Proposed solutions to problems stated in specific involves a new area of weights and measures activity, the re proper enforcement must be provided.)
+Droklam/Justifications (Include a considerate amount of the in- our problem outlining the numbers and national need for Problem/Justification: (Include a concise statement of the issist consideration.) sue or problem outlining the purpose and national need for Other Contacts: (Provide position statements, comments, etc. e. from names and addresses of individuals, firms, manufacturers, and/or trade associations included in develop oing the proposal.)
+Other Reasons For: (If none, please indicate none have emer rged) other reasons for (If hole, prease maleate hole have effect gcu.)
+Other Reasons Against: Other Reasons Agamst.
+Additional Considerations: (Provide cost estimates and state proposal may affect other requirements, programs, etc.) the anticipated benefits for all parties or indicate how the , , , , , , , , , , , , , , , , , , , , Attachments: (List the accompanying documents, data, Suggested Action: (Be specific on what action the studies etc.) committee should take on the issue.)
+Recommend NCWM Adoption Withdrawn Developing Issue ☐ Informational Issue ☐ Other (Please describe)